 We’ve been working with North Lanarkshire Council and Friends of Cumbernauld Community Park to enhance the greenspace for both people and wildlife.

-As part of our Nectar Networks projects, we are creating a new wildflower meadow at the park, plus a meadow of unharvested oats.
-The wildflower meadow will not only bring colour to the park in summer, it will also become the latest addition to Cumbernauld’s “Nectar Network”, creating a new food supply for pollinating insects such as bees, butterflies and moths.
-Unharvested oats hark back to the area’s agricultural past, and while they may not be feeding us humans, they’ll provide a feast for farmland birds such as skylarks, linnets and yellowhammers.
+As part of our Nectar Networks projects, we have created a new wildflower meadow at the park, plus a meadow of unharvested oats.
+The wildflower meadow not only brings colour to the park in summer, it has also become part of Cumbernauld’s “Nectar Network”, creating an additional food supply for pollinating insects such as bees, butterflies and moths.
+Unharvested oats hark back to the area’s agricultural past, and while they may not be feeding us humans, they provide a feast for farmland birds such as skylarks, linnets and yellowhammers.

 The meadows create all sorts of opportunities for people to get involved, from mini-beast workshops with primary school pupils to practical conservation volunteering events.

-We also plan to develop creative signage that will share stories about the agricultural, social and natural history of the park.
+We are also developing creative signage that will share stories about the agricultural, social and natural history of the park.